riplrt/riplrt.github.io/members.md

 ---
 <img src="/img/Joshua.jpeg" alt="Joshua Baguley" align="right" style="width: 20%; height: 20%; margin:8px">
 <div style="text-align:justify"><p><a name="Joshua Baguley"></a><i><b>Joshua Baguley is </b></i> graduet from the M.S. in Biomedical Sciences program at Larkin University, and remote Research Assistant in the RIPLRT.
-His credentials earned him a position as a Research Assistant in the Department of Genomcis at MD Anderson Center (Houston, TX).
-Josh is a prospective med-school student, and is together with Hayat and Ruslan one of the founders of the RIPLRT.</p></div>
+HHe currently lives in Houston, Texas where he also works as a Research Assistant at MD Anderson, Department of Genomic Medicine.</p></div>

+<div style="text-align:justify"><p>Josh's interest in research began when he started working in a biochemistry lab at Baylor University.
+He learned how to express and purify proteins while working on a project studying the MCM8 and MCM9 proteins.
+His research interest grew while he attended Larkin University and join the RIPLRT, taking an interest in immunology and data driven research.
+Josh strives to enter the medical field and use his research background to bring positive change to his community.</p></div>

 <a href="https://www.riplrt.com/cv/CV_Josh_Redacted.pdf" target="_blank">Click here</a> to view Josh's C.V.